-Underwriting and Claims Risk
+C.1.6 Underwriting and Claims Risk

 The Company operates a comprehensive risk management system and policy management framework.
 This system includes policies which govern key activities such as Underwriting, Claims, Reinsurance and the assessment of insurance risks.
 The policies introduce a system of mandatory controls frameworks which stipulate a system of minimum requirements and standard controls, and key risk indicators which are used to measure the effectiveness of these controls in mitigating risk.
 Each quarter, management are required to report on the operation and effectiveness of these controls to governance committees.
-Key risks are escalated to functional Risk and Control Committees and ultimately to the Audit & Risk Committee.
+Key risks are escalated to the Chief Executive Officer and ultimately to the Board.
 Controls which are not considered effective are subject to remedial action and risk oversight.

-The Underwriting and Claims governance and control framework spans several key activities, including (but not limited to):
+The Underwriting and Claims governance and control framework spans over several key activities, including (but not limited to):